 Koi varieties

 There are several basic lineages of koi that are accepted throughout the world.
-The categories are based upon the kois' markings, colors, and/or scale type.
+The categories are based upon markings, colors, and/or scale type.
 Within each category there are a number of subcategories which relate to the way in which colors, scales, or combinations of these are formed in the individual koi.

 With so many koi being bred today, quite often a totally unique combination is found, which usually contains features of two or more categories.
 Therefore, these koi can not be placed into one of the acknowledged lineages.
 As they have become popular, we may find that as time goes on, some of these unique koi will eventually become consistent enough for their features to form a new category.
 To help you recognize the differences in your koi, we have listed the basic categories here.